 Losing weight is hard.

-As a guy that’s been heavy for as long as I can remember, the challenge of dropping pounds seems even more intimidating when you stop and consider that this is really the only way of life you’ve known, and that the struggles you face while overweight have become normal.
+As a guy that’s been heavy for as long as I can remember, the challenge of dropping pounds seems even more intimidating when you stop and consider that being a few pounds overweight is your normal.
 I’ve become a king of coming up with excuses for missing that summer pool party because I’m not about to subject myself or others to the sight of.. well, me.

 You get the gist.

 I’d dropped weight in the past; 20 pounds here, 30 there, but each and every time I’d attempt it, I’d ultimately fall back to my old ways after 2 or 3 months and put on another 10 or 15 pounds extra in the process.

 I seem to have finally broken that cycle (I hope) by dropping 90 pounds in the last year.
 I’m the lowest I’ve weighed since probably late middle school, and I’m feeling on top of the world.
 I’ve still got another 30 or so pounds I’d like to see gone, but the number on the scale isn’t the only important one to be focusing on here.

 I’m a numbers and analytics guy.
 I like looking for patterns and drawing conclusions about data, and optimizing approaches to keep the numbers moving in the direction we want them to.
 Working with John here at Gene Food has helped me come to a realization: weight loss and health can be turned into data.

 There are patterns and conclusions to draw from every angle.
 Sure, the number on the scale has gone down significantly, and my quality of life has gone up proportionally, but I knew there were other markers to be on the lookout for, and LDL cholesterol (“bad cholesterol”) was one of them.